apache/lucenenet/README.md

    - Click the "Create Pipeline" or "New Pipeline" button, depending on whether any pipelines already exist.
    - Select GitHub as the location to find the YAML file.
    - Select the fork of this repository you created in "Prerequisites".
 Note that if this is a new Azure DevOps account you may need to [setup extra permissions to access your GitHub account](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml).
    - Next a "Review your YAML" page is presented showing the contents of `azure-pipelines.yml`.
-There is documentation near the top of the file indicating the varaibles that can be setup to enable additional options, but note that the default configuration will automatically run the build and all of the tests.
+There is documentation near the top of the file indicating the variables that can be setup to enable additional options, but note that the default configuration will automatically run the build and all of the tests.
    - Click the "Run" button at the top right of the page.

 ##### If you already have a pipeline set up: